localrivet/gomcp/docs/content/docs/create-client.md

 The `gomcp` library provides tools for building applications that act as MCP clients, connecting to MCP servers to utilize their capabilities (tools, resources, prompts).

-The primary implementation for a client is found in the `client` package, which uses the SSE+HTTP hybrid transport model.
+The primary implementation for a client is found in the `client` package.
+This package provides the core client logic, while specific transport mechanisms (like SSE+HTTP, WebSocket, Stdio, TCP) are handled by dedicated constructors and implementations conforming to the `types.Transport` interface.

 ## Client Role